billstclair/zapmeme/README.md

 You can run the local copy by starting `elm reactor` as documented above, and aiming your browser at http://localhost:8000/site/butterfly-test.html.

+I plan to support all the fonts at https://fonts.google.com.
+You'll just have to name one of them, and it will be added to the `<head>` and CSS automatically.
+Out of the box, I'm supporting the safe fonts listed at http://web.mit.edu/jmorzins/www/fonts.html with CSS at http://web.mit.edu/jmorzins/www/@/css/fonts.css

 Copyright 2019, Bill St. Clair<br/>
 Distributed under the MIT License.
 See [LICENSE](LICENSE).